📢 E-Invoicing Starting July 2026 — All B2B and B2G transactions must comply with the new regulations.

 In late 2024, the dollar hit its highest exchange rates compared to other majors in years.
 Expectations say the dollar will stay strong through 2025.
 This is based on better U.S. economic and interest rate forecasts versus key trade partners Dubai buys imports from.

 How can a stronger dollar lower inflation?
-When the dollar is up versus other currencies, imported goods become cheaper for Dubai to purchase using its pegged dirham currency.
-For example, take an import from the U.K. priced originally at £10.
-When £1 = 5 AED, that £10 import effectively cost 50 AED.
-Now with £1 = 2 AED, the same £10 import only costs 20 AED.
+When the dollar (and thereby the dirham) is up versus other currencies, imported goods become cheaper for Dubai to purchase.
+For example, take an import from the U.K. priced at £10.
+If the exchange rate is £1 = 4.9 AED, that import costs 49 AED.
+If the dirham strengthens so that £1 = 4.5 AED, that same £10 import only costs 45 AED.

 So far, the robust dollar has kept inflation minimal at 1-2% in categories like food, tobacco, restaurants, electronics, clothing and more.
 If dollar strength persists as predicted, it should prevent major inflation increases on imported consumer goods.